spree/spree/guides/content/developer/core/taxation.markdown

 ### Quebec Sales Tax (QST)

 In Quebec, Canada there are two different tax rates to consider.
-There is the Goods and Services Tax (GST) which iscalculated at 5% of the sales price.
+There is the Goods and Services Tax (GST) which is calculated at 5% of the sales price.
 There is also the Quebec Sales Tax of 9.5% on the sale price including GST.

 Since Spree does not currently support the notion of compound tax rates you can